SarvarKh/ofn-wiki/Releasing.md

   git commit -a -m "Update all locales with the latest Transifex translations" git push upstream master
   ```

+### Collect included changes

-* Identify all pull requests that got merged since the last release.
+Identify all pull requests that got merged since the last release.
   - Option 1: You can look at the [date of the last release](https://github.com/openfoodfoundation/openfoodnetwork/releases/latest) and use it to [filter pull requests](https://github.com/openfoodfoundation/openfoodnetwork/pulls?utf8=%E2%9C%93&q=is%3Apr+merged%3A%3E2018-05-23T20%3A20%3A00%2B02%3A00+sort%3Aupdated-desc+base%3Amaster) putting the date and time into the filter box like this: `is:pr merged:>2018-07-11T21:37:00+01:00 sort:updated-desc base:master`
   - Option 2: You can list all pull requests with git and open them in your browser:
     ```